Skip to main content

 Regional Water Resource Plans

 As this is the first NWRP, the preparation of the plan has been divided into two distinct phases, the combination of which will become the final NWRP.
 As outlined above, Phase 1 was carried out in 2021 and the NWRP Framework has been adopted.
-In Phase 2 of the NWRP, we summarise the needs across the 535 individual water supplies and identify the solutions to address these needs.
-Due to the large number of supplies in Ireland, we will deliver Phase 2 as four Regional Water Resources Plans:
+In Phase 2 of the NWRP, we summarised the needs across the 539 individual water supplies and identified the solutions to address these needs.
+Due to the large number of supplies in Ireland, we delivered Phase 2 as four Regional Water Resources Plans:

-Each of the four draft RWRPs and associated environmental reports will have their own public consultation phases and these are be carried out over the course of 2021, 2022 and 2023.
+Each of the four draft RWRPs and associated environmental reports had their own public consultation phases over the course of 2021, 2022 and 2023 and have since been adopted by Uisce Éireann.

 Why do we need a National Water Resources Plan?